by Preeti Anand – Director & Practice Head, Zinnov; Rahul Das – Consultant, Zinnov

 Thanks to its illustrious track record, Switzerland is a hotbed for tech innovation, – it is, after all, the birthplace of the World Wide Web.
 The country was ranked highest on INSEAD’s Global Innovation Index 2017.

 A large share of start-ups in the Zurich region operate in traditional Swiss strongholds such as the biotech, healthcare, and fintech industries – in 2017, the amount invested in these verticals accounted for 71% of the total capital invested in Swiss start-ups.
-Although the median of all financing rounds remained low at CHF 2.5 million (roughly USD 2.6 million – significantly lower than venture investments in China or the US), the visibility generated through Zurich’s “crypto valley” (see image below) and the prominence of start-up communities (such as Impact Hub Zurich and Digital Switzerland) and accelerators (such as Kickstart and Venture Kick) have significantly increased the level of start-up activity in the region.
+Although the median of all financing rounds remained low at CHF 2.5 million (roughly USD 2.6 million – significantly lower than venture investments in China or the US), the visibility generated through Zurich’s “crypto valley” (see image above) and the prominence of start-up communities (such as Impact Hub Zurich and Digital Switzerland) and accelerators (such as Kickstart and Venture Kick) have significantly increased the level of start-up activity in the region.
 As the overall investment, size of funding rounds, and collaboration with established companies increases, we can expect the influence and reach of Swiss Machine Learning start-ups to increase.

 Deepening the Corporate Footprint: Case in point, Google